 Stories of Resilience – Intergenerational Voices from Hinton

-Stories of Resilience – Intergenerational Voices from Hinton brings together youth and their grandparents (or other relatives) to reflect on meaningful natural places in Hinton, using storytelling and art to explore themes of climate adaptation and resilience.
+Stories of Resilience – Intergenerational Voices from Hinton brings together individuals (18+) or pairs — whether family members, friends, mentors, or others connected across generations — to reflect on meaningful natural places in Hinton.
+Through storytelling and art, participants will explore themes of climate adaptation and resilience.
 Honoraria will be offered for participation.

 Above: Eagle in the Reflection by Kristin Braun, Project Artist with Stories of Resilience Intergenerational Voices from Hinton